 Planning a trip to the Garden Isle?
 Here’s where to snack, drink, and eat while sampling the best Kauai restaurants.

 I grew up visiting the Big Island with my family on an annual basis, so my exploration of Kauai is relatively fresh.
-Although the Big Island will always have my heart, Kauai has quickly become my favorite Hawaiian island to visit…and a big part of that is (you guessed it,) the food!
+Although the Big Island will always have my heart, Kauai has quickly become my favorite Hawaiian island to visit.
+A large part of that is, (you guessed it,) the food!

-This being my second trip to Kauai (you may have seen my Kauai itinerary) I had the chance to go a little more in depth exploring different parts of the island (and its restaurants.)
+This being my second trip to Kauai (you may have seen my Kauai itinerary) I had the chance to go a little more in-depth exploring different parts of the island (and its best restaurants.)
 I also had the chance to stay with locals (shoutout to the Miyashiro family!) who graciously took my friend and I on the best food tour of Kauai imaginable.

-So without further ado, I present…the best damn list of restaurants/where to eat in Kauai that my trusty taste buds can bring you.
+So without further ado, I present…the best Kauai restaurants list that my trusty taste buds can bring you.

 Aloha and bon appetit!